Luminous Intensity

 Iv = Ie x Km

-The luminous efficacy accounts for the spectral sensitivity of the human eye, which varies across different wavelengths.
-It adjusts the radiant intensity to reflect how the human eye perceives light, giving us a measure of brightness aligned with human perception.
+The luminous efficacy adjusts the radiant intensity to reflect how the human eye perceives light, giving us a measure of brightness aligned with human perception.

 Unit

 The candela (cd) is the standard unit for measuring luminous intensity.
-It is defined as the luminous intensity in a given direction of a source emitting monochromatic radiation of a frequency of 540 x 1012 Hertz.
-It has a radiant intensity of 1/683 watt per steradian in that direction.
+If a light source emits green light at a frequency of 540 THz and has a radiant intensity of 1/683 watts per steradian in a particular direction, it will have a luminous intensity of one candela in that direction.

 This unit provides a standardized measure for comparing the perceived brightness of different light sources, ensuring consistency in quantifying luminous intensity across various applications and industries.
 Through precise calibration and measurement techniques, candela offers a reliable metric for evaluating and designing lighting systems.